Musical Environment: Play, Design and Enrichment 2026

 Designing Playful Environments

 I seek to identify innovative musical play environments and to design and shape sound worlds in 2026.
-My focus is mostly on early childhood and young people.
+My focus is mostly on early childhood and young people under 18 years of age.
 However, the same processes would apply for people of all ages.
 Music crosses age and cultural borders.
 Cross-disciplinary approaches are encouraged.

-As the new year approaches, it is timely to think about musical trends that occur in certain environments and how they stifle or support our creativity.
+As the new year begins, it is timely to think about musical trends that occur in certain environments and how they stifle or support our creativity.
 We can work towards new resolves for musical play and active exploration in the new year through networking together.
-This takes the focus off competitive experiences and encourages cooperation in music-making.
+Cultural heritage is part of musical expression and shaping identify.
+The focus is on cooperation in music-making, and less on competition.

 The Principles of active learning: